Why every installer's year-1 production number is 8% high.

 For each of the 312 proposals, we had monitored year-one production from the customer's inverter.
 We computed proposal-vs-actual for first-year kWh and recorded the system's location, tilt, azimuth, soiling region, and snow zone.

 Median overstatement: 8.4%.
 P10: −1.6% (a small set of pessimistic proposals).
 P90: +14.7%.
-The distribution is skewed positive — long right tail, short left tail.
+The distribution is skewed positive — a long right tail, a short left tail.
+Random measurement noise would land symmetric around zero; this skew points at something structural.
 That asymmetry is the tell.
-If overstatements were random measurement noise, the distribution would be symmetric.
-It isn't.

 The skew comes mostly from the structural defaults.
 Snow-zone systems missed by an average of 4.8% on the snow line alone.
 Dusty-climate systems missed by 3.1% on soiling.
 Together those two factors explain about 60% of the variance.